 1. Stay where it relevant

-One of the most obvious things I’ve learned during these three years was there quite no clear end-goals for innovation project (and its design).
+One of the most obvious things I’ve learned during these three years was there are quite no clear end goals for an innovation project (and its design).

-Perhaps, it more about how quick we can move from idea to something tangible and put it out there to the people—then further improvement based on what we have learned.
+Perhaps, it’s more about how quick we can move from an idea to something tangible and put it out there to the people-then further improvement based on what we have learned.

 2. Friendshipsional (Friendship + Professional)

 Proper distance makes good relationships.
 A clear role between client and designer will smooth a project forward.
 Overlapping is different from collaboration.